cbc-faruhn/uBackend/README.md

                 for (let i = 0; i < affectedRecords.length && !foreignAffectedRecordFound; i++) {
                     foreignAffectedRecordFound = (affectedRecords[i].created_by != req.user.username);
                 }

+                if (foreignAffectedRecordFound) {
+                    throw {
+                        message: 'PATCH would affect records that the current user is not allowed to change',
+                        status: 403
+                    }
+                }
             }

             // filter out changes to the id (primary key) to not endanger existing deep-links